Becca Longo Could Be The NFL’s First Female Football Player

 While Becca redshirted her freshman year, her sophomore year is a clean slate.
 She’s put in the work and is ready to kick when her name is called.
 Currently, Longo and fellow kicker Erick Ruiz are engaged in a weekly kicking battle to determine who gets the start.
-Equal playing field at its finest.
+This is an equal playing field at its finest.

 Although not slated to start the first week, Longo remains optimistic.
 She knows she belongs and it will only be a matter of time until her name gets called.
 And when it does, she will trot out to the field a historic figure in her own right.
 She’ll be the female athlete that future generations look up to for inspiration and motivation, and she’ll be the kicker that booted her way into football history.